Quick Links

 What arrangements are made by the governing body or the proprietor relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school?

 The first point of contact for a parent if they want to discuss something about their child would be the child’s teacher.
-Parents can also talk to the Mrs Johnson (SENCo) to discuss their child’s individual needs or any concerns that they may have.
+Parents can also talk to Mr Matthew Johnson (SENCo) to discuss their child’s individual needs or any concerns that they may have.
 Parents may wish to talk to the Headteacher Mrs Amanda Skidmore.
 If parents feel that they cannot discuss a matter with a member of staff, they can contact the SEND Governor Mrs Donna McNaughton.